mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 #### Translating node_ids and edge_ids after running a MarkovChain()

-After running MarkovChain() results can be stored in several places:
+After running a MarkovChain(), results can be stored in several places:

 - In the data associated with the nodes or the edges in the graph, or